umar123123222/GrowthOs---Original/docs/glossary.md

 **Notification System**: Multi-channel communication system delivering updates via in-app notifications, email, and real-time alerts.

+**N8N**: Automation platform that can integrate with Growth OS through webhooks to trigger actions in other applications.

 ## O

 **Onboarding**: Automated process for new students including email delivery, questionnaire completion, and LMS access setup.